 Another big deal was getting to see my sister Rebecca.
 When she got married and moved to Montreal on her own (Ali was tied up in Morocco, but had decided he was willing to live in Montreal) I didn't visit, even though my father and most of my sisters had visited her.
 I realize she was on her own under tough circumstances.
 She had gotten a job playing piano at dancing classes and gradually picked up the French language and some friends.
 Ali moved in and they had two daughters, both of whom I had met, but in Ontario.
 I used Rebecca's home as a sort of a launching pad to drop off stuff and visit Heather in Halifax.
 I made sales calls on the way either near the 401 or in Ottawa.
 But I got up very early (3 am or so--and Rebecca always got up with me to help out) so I could drive to Fredericton where I could make a sales call in English.
 After doing this for a few times Ali pointed out that I could probably makes sales call in Quebec which I had avoided for the language problem.
 I got some help from Jacques Major at work who gave me a basic sales line that worked pretty good.
 I then made one or two sales calls on my way back--one of which despite a real language barrier actually yielded some results.

 I then became quite keen on selling the Quebec market.
 I had opened up a wholesaler in Quebec that also covered the Maritimes, but had never really worked it in Quebec.
 I have covered just about every part of Quebec from Noranda to Rimouski to Lac St Jean.
 A couple of things came from this.
 I got to spend more time with my sister (as I used her house as a base for a lot of the Quebec calls--I not only enjoyed my sister who introduced me to lots of things in Montreal, but also Ali and their two daughters Leila and Samia.
 On one of my trips I decided to tackle Quebec City and was aware of two tourist attractions, but felt I didn't have time to see either.
 I saw both--I felt traffic forced me into old Quebec and I missed a turn and saw Montmorency Falls.
 In that area I first noticed Ile D'orleans.
-All I saw was a lot of trees and cars going the bridge.
+All I saw was a lot of trees and cars going over the bridge.
 Later I read something interesting in the local paper.